 - For stereo recording when two microphones are paired together in the Blumlein technique, this can be ideal for recording overhead microphones for percussion or acoustic drums

-- Studio vocal recordings to isolate your singing from unwanted room ambience to get a focussed sound.
+- Studio vocal recordings to isolate your singing from unwanted room ambience to get a focused sound

-- Close-micing acoustic drums shells to isolate your kit to reduce bleed to help mix your drums more accurately.
+- Close-micing acoustic drum shells to isolate your kit to reduce bleed to help mix your drums more accurately

 - Recording high-gain electric guitars to eliminate room reflections for a tight sound with no distracting room sound